 Sound effects require processing power.
 Some effects as filters or delays not that much, some others like flanger and reverbs much more.
 To maximize the polyphony, disable the unused effects and limit the number of reverbs used simultaneously.
-Otherwise, the number of voices available will be very limited.
+Otherwise, the number of voices available will drop drastically.